manymoments/manymoments.github.io/_posts/2023-07-09-CAP-two-servers-in-psynch.md

 > The CAP Theorem, in this light, is simply one example of the fundamental fact that you cannot achieve both *safety* and *liveness* in an unreliable distributed system.

+Another example of this tension between safety and liveness occurs in the [blockchain unsized setting](https://decentralizedthoughts.github.io/2022-03-03-blockchain-resource-pools-and-a-cap-esque-impossibility-result/).

 ### Fox and Brewer's categorization